 - 1 tsp. vanilla extract

-- In the bowl of a stand mixer, fitted with the paddle attachment, cream together the butter and sugar on medium speed for 3 minutes, until light and fluffy.
-Add the eggs in one at a time, beating for a minute after each addition.
-Mix in the vanilla extract.
+- In the bowl of a stand mixer, beat the butter on medium-high speed for 3-5 minutes, until light and fluffy.

 - Turn the speed on low, and add in the pudding mix and salt.
 Once it’s all mixed, add the cream slowly.
 Once those ingredients are fully incorporated, turn the speed on high and beat the frosting for 5-7 minutes.

 - Turn the speed on low, and add 1/2 cup of the confectioners sugar.
 Once it’s mixed, give it a taste…if it’s not sweet enough (it was for me), add the extra 1/4 cup.
 Beat for another 5 minutes on high speed.
 Scrape down the bowl, and add the vanilla extract.
 Beat the frosting on low for a minute for the extract to be well-mixed in the frosting.
 Enjoy!